ibm-cloud-docs/appid/customizing-tokens.md

 With the API, you can customize the information that is returned in your {{site.data.keyword.appid_short_notm}} tokens.
 {: shortdesc}

-If you just want to configure the lifespan of your token, you can quickly make the changes through the service dashboard.
+If you want to configure the lifespan of your token, you can quickly make the changes through the service dashboard.
 For more information, see [Managing authentication](/docs/services/appid?topic=appid-managing-idp#idp-token-lifetime).
 {: tip}

 1. Obtain an IAM token.
 For more information, see the [IAM documentation](/docs/iam?topic=iam-getstarted#getstarted).